Certificates and Keys

 Certificates, more accurately keys, play a vital role in making an AS2 connection secure and trusted:

-• Sender signs the composed message using her secret private key.
+- Sender signs the composed message using their secret private key.
 The receiver can use the publicly-known public key of the sender to verify this signature, to ensure that it actually came from the sender (authenticity).

-• Sender encrypts the signed message using the receiver’s publicly-known public key.
-Only the receiver can decrypt this content, using her corresponding secret private key (confidentiality).
+- Sender encrypts the signed message using the receiver’s publicly-known public key.
+Only the receiver can decrypt this content, using their corresponding secret private key (confidentiality).

-• Receiver may similarly sign the returned MDN receipt using her private key.
-Again, the sender can use the publicly-known public key of the receiver to verify this signature, to ensure that the MDN actually came from the receiver (authenticity); and also indirectly confirm that the original message was actually received (non-repudiation) by the receiver herself.
+- Receiver may similarly sign the returned MDN receipt using their private key.
+Again, the sender can use the publicly-known public key of the receiver to verify this signature, to ensure that the MDN actually came from the receiver (authenticity); and also indirectly confirm that the original message was actually received (non-repudiation) by the receiver themselves.

 For above flow to work: